Dayn9/dayn9.github.io/_posts/projects/2019-08-15-course-load.markdown

 image: /media/Project/CourseLoad/CourseLoadLogo.png
 ---

-Course Load is an android app for recording and managing homework assignments created using Unity's UI system and C#
+An android app for recording and managing homework assignments created using Unity's UI system and C#.
+I use this app daily to manage keep all my upcoming assignments in one place

 <!--more-->